A sold performing electric toothbrush which would serve most very well.

 - Better value options exist (see other choices)

-The 3 BIG Questions about the Philips Sonicare HealthyWhite+
+The 3 BIG questions about the Sonicare HealthyWhite+

-If you are short of time, the answers to the following 3 questions should let you know all you need to about the HealthyWhite+ HX8911/04 (view on Amazon).
+If you are short of time, the answers to the following 3 questions should let you know all you need to about the HealthyWhite+ HX8911/04.
 If we have missed something, let us know in the comments.

 If you want more detail, you can read the full Philips Sonicare HealthyWhite+ HX8911/04 review further down the page or watch our video review.